marshfalex/marshfalex/README.md

 # About Me:
 I'm a computer engineering student at Iowa State University, planning to focus on embedded systems.

+I upload many of my class projects to my github and personal projects.
+Class projects usually have the class name in the description of the repository.

 ## LinkedIn:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/marshfalex)